 Key Factors and Features of a Good Ski Goggle

-- View: Being able to see well will result in two great outcomes: First, you’ll be able to see obstacles, trees, moguls, rollers, and terrain better.
+- View: Being able to see well during snow sports will result in two great outcomes: First, you’ll be able to see obstacles, trees, moguls, rollers, and terrain better.
 This means less injuries and wipe outs because you’ll be prepared for anything the mountain throws your way.
 Second, you’ll gain improved peripheral vision.
 New goggles have large viewing angles, and the added peripheral will help you avoid other skiers on the hill.

 - Price: Great skiing doesn’t compromise on essential gear.
 Ski goggles are, arguably, the most important piece of skiing gear you’ll purchase.
 For that reason, make sure to leave room in your budget for a top-of-the-line goggle for improved safety, visibility, and enjoyment on the hill.
 If you’re looking for the best ski goggles under $100, try the Oakley Flight Deck in Sheridan Copper.